Surface polarization strongly influences electrostatics in a nonlocal medium

 \section{Results and Discussion}

-We explore the role of polarization and dipoles embedded near a surface in nonlocal medium by considering two cases: (1) $\Pc \neq 0$; $\Tc = 0$ and (2) $\Pc = 0$; $\Tc \neq 0$, respectively.
-For small electrical potentials, $\phi \ll 1$, the solution of Eqs. (\ref{eq:psi})-(\ref{eq:phi}) can be expressed in closed form \cite{paillusson2010}.
+We explore the role played by interfacial polarization, and dipoles embedded near the object-electrolyte interface, in the nonlocal electrostatics problem by considering two cases: (1) $\Pc \neq 0$; $\Tc = 0$ and (2) $\Pc = 0$; $\Tc \neq 0$, respectively.
+For small electrical potentials, $\phi \ll 1$, the solution of Eqs. (\ref{eq:psi}) and (\ref{eq:phi}) can be expressed in closed form \cite{paillusson2010}.
 Using the Debye-H\"uckel approximation, $\rho \approx -\phi - \Tc \bm{\delta}'(x-\eta)$, we find that the electrical potential, $\phi(x)$, has a double-exponential form

 where

 represent dimensionless forms of two effective screening lengths $\kappa_{1,2}=\kappa\kappa_\pm$ that arise on account of the coupling between polarization charges and ions.
 In the absence of interfacial dipoles ($\Tc=0$), Eq. (\ref{eq:DHsol}) is valid over the entire domain $x \ge 0$.
 In the presence of the dipole layer however, the above equation is valid only in the region $x \ge \eta$.
 Accordingly, the coefficients $A_+$ and $A_-$ are given by